nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

         FastPathOptions        =====>    FP_OPTIONS

     b.
-For AVRS deployment s requires to configure monkey_patch parameters in `nova.conf` and we use below to configure them.
+Avrs requires to configure monkey_patch parameters in nova.conf and we use below to configure them.

     ::